-Annual Minimum Renewal Term Hospital Name Type of Facility Rent End of Lease Term (years) McAllen Medical Center Acute Care \$5,485,000 December, 2016 15(a) Wellington Regional Medical Center Acute Care \$3,030,000 December, 2016 15(b) Southwest Healthcare System, Inland Valley Campus Acute Care \$2,648,000 December, 2016 15(b) The Bridgeway Behavioral Health \$ 930,000 December, 2014 10(c)
+Annual Renewal Minimum Term Hospital Name Type of Facility Rent End of Lease Term (years) McAllen Medical Center Acute Care \$5,485,000 December, 2016 15(a) Wellington Regional Medical Center Acute Care \$3,030,000 December, 2016 15(b) Southwest Healthcare System, Inland Valley Campus Acute Care \$2,648,000 December, 2016 15(b) The Bridgeway Behavioral Health \$ 930,000 December, 2014 10(c)

-(a) UHS has three 5-year renewal options at existing lease rates (through 2031).

-- (b) UHS has one 5-year renewal option at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031). - (c) UHS has two 5-year renewal options at fair market value lease rates (2015 through 2024).
+- (a) UHS has three 5-year renewal options at existing lease rates (through 2031). - (b) UHS has one 5-year renewal option at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031). - (c) UHS has two 5-year renewal options at fair market value lease rates (2015 through 2024).

-We have funded \$5.4 million in equity and member loans as of March 31, 2013, and are committed to fund an additional \$3.5 million, in exchange for a 95% non-controlling equity interest in an LLC (Palmdale Medical Properties) that constructed, owns, and operates the Palmdale Medical Plaza, located in Palmdale, California, on the campus of a UHS hospital.
-This MOB has a triple net, 75% master lease commitment by UHS of Palmdale, Inc., a wholly-owned subsidiary of UHS, pursuant to the terms of which the master lease for each suite will be cancelled at such time that the suite is leased to another tenant acceptable to the LLC and UHS of Palmdale, Inc. This MOB, tenants of which include subsidiaries of UHS, was completed and opened during the third quarter of 2008 at which time the master lease commenced.
-As of March 31, 2013, the master lease threshold of 75% has not been met and is not expected to be met in the near future.
-The master lease arrangement is scheduled to expire in June, 2013.
-The LLC has a third-party term loan of \$6.3 million, which is non-recourse to us, outstanding as of March 31, 2013.
-This LLC, which is deemed to be a variable interest entity, is consolidated in our financial statements since we are the primary beneficiary.
+We have funded \$5.6 million in equity and member loans as of June 30, 2013, and are committed to fund an additional \$3.3 million, in exchange for a 95% non-controlling equity interest in an LLC (Palmdale Medical Properties) that constructed, owns, and operates the Palmdale Medical Plaza, located in Palmdale, California, on the campus of a UHS hospital.
+The LLC has a third-party term loan of \$6.2 million, which is non-recourse to us, outstanding as of June 30, 2013.
+Through June 30, 2013, this MOB had a triple net, 75% master lease commitment by UHS of Palmdale, Inc., a wholly-owned subsidiary of UHS, pursuant to the terms of which the master lease for each suite would be cancelled at such time that the suite was leased to another tenant acceptable to the LLC and UHS of Palmdale, Inc. This MOB, tenants of which include subsidiaries of UHS, was completed and opened during the third quarter of 2008 at which time the master lease commenced.
+The master lease arrangement expired effective as of July 1, 2013, and although the expiration will have an unfavorable impact on our net income and funds from operations, we do not believe the impact will be material to our financial condition or liquidity.
+This LLC, which was deemed to be a variable interest entity during the term of the master lease, is consolidated in our financial statements through June 30, 2013 since we were the primary beneficiary through that date.
+Effective July 1, 2013, this LLC will no longer be deemed a variable interest entity and will be accounted for in our financial statements on an unconsolidated basis pursuant to the equity method.

-We have funded \$6.4 million in equity and member loans as of March 31, 2013, and are committed to fund an additional \$600,000, in exchange for a 95% non-controlling equity interest in an LLC (Sparks Medical Properties) that owns and operates the Vista Medical Terrace and The Sparks Medical Building, located in Sparks, Nevada, on the campus of a UHS hospital.
-This LLC has a third-party term loan of \$4.7 million, which is non-recourse to us, outstanding as of March 31, 2013.
+We have funded \$6.5 million in equity and member loans as of June 30, 2013, and are committed to fund an additional \$400,000, in exchange for a 95% non-controlling equity interest in an LLC (Sparks Medical Properties) that owns and operates the Vista Medical Terrace and The Sparks Medical Building, located in Sparks, Nevada, on the campus of a UHS hospital.
+This LLC has a third-party term loan of \$4.7 million, which is non-recourse to us, outstanding as of June 30, 2013.
 As this LLC is not considered to be a variable interest entity, it is accounted for pursuant to the equity method.